 - Keep it flat.
 Avoid tilting the sander on any surface.
 Just keep it flat & keep it moving.

-- Don’t skip grades.
-Especially when working on wood, start with the appropriate grit and work through each grade.
-You’ll get a better finish & use less sandpaper.
+- Don’t skip sandpaper grades.
+Especially when working on wood, start with the appropriate grit and work through each grade (see below).
+You’ll get a better finish, quicker & use less sandpaper.

-- Use light pencil scribbles across the surface.
+- Try light pencil scribbles across the surface.
 This allows you to see where you’ve sanded and areas that you’ve missed.
-Remember – if you’re sanding over an area and not removing the marks, it means that particular spot is lower.
-The surrounding area needs to be sanded to match the lower level (not the other way around!)

-A random orbital sander can remove lots of material, quickly.
+A power sander can remove lots of material, quickly.
 Great, if this is what you want.
-However, if you’re looking for a fine finish it’s important to use the right grit sandpaper.
+However, if you’re looking for a fine finish it’s important to choose the right grit sandpaper…

 - Coarse 40/60/80

 - Pre-sanding of rough sawn beams or boards

 - Surface levelling of irregular wood (not veneer)